 MUS 400Q/500Q M 6:30–8:30 p.m.
 (Spring 2020 Syllabus)

 Collegium Musicum is a select ensemble of singers and players that explores historically informed performances of literature mostly prior to 1700.
 Membership is determined through special audition.
 Note, Collegium Musicum also fulfills large ensemble credit for master’s degree students of theory or musicology.

 Established in 1990, the University of Arizona Faculty/Staff Choir is a volunteer organization that welcomes singers that are currently faculty, staff and graduate students from the University of Arizona.
 The ensemble is led by graduate conductors of the UA conducting department and performs each semester.
 No experience is required and there are no auditions, just come and sing!
 Contact the choir for more information on how to join.

 The Recital Choir is a laboratory chorus whose membership is composed of graduate choral conducting majors and other interested advanced students, with the purpose of providing conducting pedagogy experiences for the graduate choral conducting students.
-Recital Choir does not fulfill large ensemble credit and is conducted by graduate choral conductors.
+The ensemble sings in 4-week cycles and is led by one graduate student during each cycle.
+Recital Choir does not fulfill large ensemble credit.